Egypt’s border crossing opens to let a trickle of desperately needed aid into besieged Gaza

 The release of Judith Raanan and her 17-year-old daughter, Natalie, on Friday brought some hope to the families of others believed held hostage.

-Rachel Goldberg, whose son is thought to have been badly wounded before he was taken hostage, said she was “very relieved” by the news.
+Rachel Goldberg, whose son is thought to have been badly wounded before he was taken hostage, said she was “very relieved” by the news but urged quick work to save others, including her son.

-“We are hopeful that the people who were behind this wonderful release of Judith and Natalie will keep working night and day.
-But quickly,” she said.
-“I think he could be dying.
-So we don’t have time.”
+“I think he could be dying,” she said.
+“So we don’t have time.”

-Representatives of the Raanan family thanked the Biden administration for their release, but said they were still working to free eight other family remembers still captive in Gaza.

 Hamas said it was working with Egypt, Qatar and other mediators “to close the case” of hostages if security circumstances permit.